wiseman-timelord/Make-Windows-Gr8-Again/README.md

 - GPU - best ones supported are, TitanX and 1080.
 Need research the AMD side.
 Hybrid will work vanilla.
 - Games - Limited to, Direct-X 11 and Vulkan 1.1.
 This means, Yes Fallout4/GTA5/Valheim and No Cyberpunk/?.
 - Apps - Win 8 limited to .net 4.6.1, while Server 2012 limited to .net 4.8.
 Use AI to find compatible app versions.

+### Ideas / Notations
+- Some kind of shim script, that will automatically check, and if required, capture and resize, contents of terminal output, to being suited to 80 character width display.
+Thus enabling compatibility with modern python apps, mainly for separators etc.
+- .Net 4.8 worked on Server, likely it will work on windows 8 with a bit of help.
+Deepseek said it was to do with product placement, though it may be more serious.
+- Server 2012 had "KB27959442" built-in, while Windows 8 required it to be installed.